Frances Ha: Production

-Frances Ha is directed by Noah Baumbach and written by Baumbach and Greta Gerwig.
+Frances Ha was directed by Noah Baumbach, and written by Baumbach and Greta Gerwig.
 Gerwig, who also stars in the film, announced it in April 2012, though Baumbach's involvement was not revealed until the film's listing in the Telluride Film Festival's lineup.
 Gerwig had starred in Baumbach's 2010 film Greenberg, and they decided to collaborate again.
-They exchanged ideas, developed characters, and eventually co-wrote the script.
-Gerwig has stated that she did not anticipate starring in the film as well, but Baumbach thought she suited the part.
-Filming locations included New York City, Sacramento, Paris, and Vassar College, which is Baumbach's alma mater.
+They exchanged ideas, developed characters and eventually co-wrote the script.
+Gerwig has said that she did not anticipate starring in the film as well, but Baumbach thought she suited the part.
+Filming locations included New York City, Sacramento, Paris and at Vassar College in Poughkeepsie, Baumbach's alma mater.

+Gerwig cited Joseph Conrad's novella The Shadow-Line and Woody Allen's film Annie Hall (1977) as inspirations for the film.
+Baumbach and Gerwig also have cited the films of the French New Wave and Woody Allen as influences, as well as Something Wild (1986) and Lost in America (1985) which they watched during the production.

-In the bonus features of the physical media release, the filmmakers reveal that the film was shot both in the style of French New Wave cinema and with the tools of a student filmmaker.
-Even though the production had both the budget for and access to professional cinema cameras and lenses, they opted to shoot the entire film on the Canon EOS 5D Mark II, a consumer photographic camera that has a high-definition video feature.
-Instead of adapting professional cinema lenses onto the camera, as other cinematographers have done when working with that camera, the production team chose Canon L-Series prime and zoom lenses that were designed for photography.
-They shot most of the movie on a 50mm prime lens and a 70–200mm zoom lens, rarely using the 35mm and 85mm prime lenses that they brought with them.
-These lenses lacked the mechanics and features common among cinema lenses, which (when paired with the large "full-frame" sensor) made it difficult to keep the image in focus.
-The benefit of using an incredibly small camera and extremely limited lighting equipment was that the production team could quickly and easily move around to different filming locations without attracting attention.
-Because the film did not spend money on large crews, elaborate sets, or visual effects, they could afford to shoot in Paris, New York City, and in California despite having a small budget.
+In the bonus features on the home-video release, the filmmakers said that the film was shot in the style of French New Wave cinema, with the tools of a student filmmaker.
+Even though the production had both the budget for and access to professional-level cinema cameras and lenses, they chose to use the Canon EOS 5D Mark II, a consumer-grade photographic camera that can record high-definition video.
+Instead of adapting professional cinema lenses, as other cinematographers have done when working with that camera, they used Canon L-series EF prime and zoom lenses designed for still photography.
+They mostly used a 50mm prime lens and a 70–200mm zoom lens, rarely employing 35mm and 85mm prime lenses because they lacked the mechanics and features common among cinema lenses (when paired with the camera’s large full-frame sensor, they make it difficult to maintain focus).
+By using a very small camera and extremely limited lighting equipment, the production could quickly and easily move locations without attracting much attention.
+Without large crews, elaborate sets, and special visual effects, the production could afford to shoot around the world on a fairly limited budget.

 Soundtrack

 The filmmakers included a number of pop songs in the film, including "Every 1's a Winner" by Hot Chocolate, "Blue Sway" by Paul McCartney, "Chrome Sitar" by T.Rex, and "Modern Love" by David Bowie.
-Modern Love is featured in a scene in Frances Ha that is a remake of a sequence in Leos Carax's Mauvais Sang, where Denis Lavant runs through the streets.
+"Modern Love" is featured in a scene in Frances Ha that is a remake of a sequence in Leos Carax's Mauvais Sang, where Denis Lavant runs through the streets.

 The soundtrack includes a song by Felix Laband and references multiple French films; it contains music by Georges Delerue, Jean Constantin and Antoine Duhamel, who originally wrote for films of the French New Wave.